This was a challenging episode for me as I describe living a secret life of shame and sexual anorexia in marriage.

 I had experienced sexuality that was unwanted and confusing when I was young.
 I had feelings of arousal, fear, and shame like Jon described on I Feel Uncomfortable Talking About Sex that I dealt with through repression.
 It was a way I could bury my thoughts and desires in a place where it would remain unconscious.

 As I walked through life, it seemed that there was something wrong with me, something broken in me because I kept getting into situations with men that were unloving.
 I felt like I was marked.
 And with each experience, I would lock it away in my Secret Room which added more motivation to my sexual anorexia.

 Sexual anorexia refers to the compulsive avoidance of sexual nourishment and intimacy.
 A refusal of emotional and sensual input in order to keep the unexplored trauma hidden along with chaotic feelings and anxiety.
 I would deny myself intimacy, and only understood my way of coping after I went to therapy to save my marriage.

 Healing has found a way in as I opened the door to learn more about who I am and to look at those wounds of the past.
 There have been people to hear me and to love me along the way.
-I have found that unlocking the secret of my sexual anorexia has been profoundly freeing in my life.
+I have found that unlocking the secret of my sexual anorexia has been profoundly freeing in my life and my marriage.
 I have been able to share the journey with my husband and I have been able to have conversations about sexuality with my children.

 (Theme music: Ethan Anderson, Photo credit: Maria Maliy)